The-Royal/Alpha28_Half-Plate_PCB_Case/README.md

 # Alpha28_Half-Plate_PCB-Case
- A Alpha28 PCB Plate Case That No One Asked For
+ An Alpha28 PCB Plate-Case That No One Asked For

 ![Alpha28](https://i.imgur.com/T9BZs5g.png)